What fractional CTO support is and what it is not

 When leaders should consider fractional CTO support

-Most leaders wait too long.
-They try to solve technology leadership gaps with more tools, more meetings, or more project plans.
-Fractional CTO support is a better fit when the challenge is direction and decision quality.
+Many organizations wait too long.
+They try to solve leadership gaps with more tools, more meetings, or more project plans.
+Fractional CTO support is a better fit when the challenge is direction, ownership, and decision quality.

 - Growth and scale.
-Revenue rises but systems and process maturity lag.
+Revenue rises but systems, process maturity, and leadership routines lag behind.

 - Delivery stalls.
-Teams stay busy but outcomes are inconsistent.
+Teams stay busy but outcomes, timing, and accountability remain uneven.

-- High risk exposure.
-Security, compliance, reliability, and vendor risk lack clear ownership.
+- Risk exposure grows.
+Security, compliance, reliability, and vendor risk lack strong executive ownership.

 What you should expect in the first 30 days

 Strong engagements create clarity quickly.
-The first month should reduce ambiguity and produce a visible plan leaders can execute against.
+The first month should reduce ambiguity and produce a visible plan leadership can run.
+If the work remains vague after 30 days, the model is not being used correctly.

 Week 1.
 Rapid intake and risk scan

-- Review priorities, current initiatives, and key constraints.
+- Review business priorities, active initiatives, and real operating constraints.

-- Identify top delivery risks and operational bottlenecks.
+- Identify top delivery risks, dependency gaps, and operational bottlenecks.

 Weeks 2 to 3.
 Focused assessment and alignment

-- Security posture.
-Practical risks that executives should address first.
+- Security posture and the practical risks leaders address first.

 Week 4.
 A prioritized plan leaders can run